ioan2/gpuinfo/README.md

 # GPU and CPU monitor

-This project provides to very simple GTK v2 based tools to display continously the CPU (user/nice/system)or GPU load (utilisation/temperature/fan speed/memory usage/power usage) in an widget.
+This project provides to very simple GTK v2 based tools to monitor continously the CPU (user/nice/system)or GPU load (utilisation/temperature/fan speed/memory usage/power usage) in an widget.
 An option allows to print load information on screen (or to an logfile, if needed with a time stamp)

 `gcpuinfo` displays current CPU load by reading `/proc/stat`. `ggpuinfo` displays GPU load by using the API provided by the `libnvidia-ml.so` library, which comes with CUDA 8.0.